dabeaz/curio/docs/reference.rst

 abide(lock)`` with a thread-lock and a cancellation request is received while waiting for the ``lock.__enter__()`` method to execute, a background thread continues to run waiting for the eventual lock acquisition.
-Once acquired, curio arranges for it to be immediately released again.
+Once acquired, curio releases it again.
+However, fully figuring out what's happening might be mind-bending.

 The ``abide()`` function can be used to synchronize with a thread reentrant lock (e.g., ``threading.RLock``).
 However, reentrancy is